 The figure below shows some typical input survey data of the type used by TIN Maker.
-Data from automated digital survey equipment is often passed to survey software such as Liscad and point data exported in the form of a comma separated ASCII text file.
-In this example, each record in the file contains 4 items – a code the X, Y and Z values.
+Data from automated digital survey equipment is often passed to survey software such as Liscad and point data exported in the form of a comma-separated ASCII text file.
+In this example, each record in the file contains just 3 items – a code the X, Y and Z values.

 Tip: These input data files must have the .txt extension.